 Employee performance is important because it is the foundation and direction of every organization.
 In this paper, we attempt to investigate the effect of self-efficacy on organizational commitment and employee performance, then the effect of organizational commitment on employee performance.
-The objectivity of the study refers to 100 informant units obtained through a survey of employees in the Tourism and Culture Office of East Kalimantan Province, Indonesia.
-The sampling approach uses a saturated sample method with S a ctural Equation Medelling-Partial Least Square (SEM-PLS).
+The objectivity of the study refers to 100 informant units obtained through a survey of employees in the Tourism and Culture Office of East Kalimantan Province, Indonesia in 2020.
+The sampling approach uses a saturated sample method with Structural Equation Medelling-Partial Least Square (SEM-PLS).
 These findings indicate that self-efficacy has a significant effect on organizational commitment and employee performance.
 Similar to the previous results, organizational commitment has a significant effect on employee performance.
-With these findings, it can contribute to the role of a leader who must have optimal leadership characteristics, so that self-efficacy, organizational commitment, and employee performance.
+With these findings, it can contribute to the role of a leader who must have optimal leadership characteristics, so that self-efficacy, organizational commitment, and employee performance continue to be optimal as expected.

-Keywords:

-HRM, Civil servants, Public office, Survey, SEM-PLS
+Keywords: HRM, Civil servants, Public office, Survey, SEM-PLS